Clarence Samuels: Military career

-On September 8, 1930, Samuels was assigned to the Pea Island Coast Guard Station, a lifeboat station manned totally by African-Americans, on the Outer Banks of North Carolina.
+On September 8, 1930, Samuels was assigned to Pea Island Life-Saving Station, a lifeboat station manned totally by African-Americans, on the Outer Banks of North Carolina.
 On June 16, 1933, was promoted to boatswain's mate, 1st class (lifesaving).
 He reported to the Coast Guard Depot at Curtis Bay, Maryland, on July 14, 1935, and served as the personal driver of Rear Admiral Russell R. Waesche, the Coast Guard Commandant.
 On May 8, 1936, he was promoted to boatswain's mate, first class.
 On May 12, 1939, Samuels was appointed a chief photographer's mate, becoming not only the first Hispanic of African descent photographer in the Coast Guard, but also the second photographer in the entire history of the service.

 World War II

 A statute of 1915, provided that during wartime or "whenever the President may so direct" the Coast Guard would operate as part of the Navy, subject to the orders of the Secretary of the Navy.
 At the direction of the President the Coast Guard passed to the control of the Secretary of the Navy on November 1, 1941, and so remained until January 1, 1946.
 On September 1, 1942, Samuels received the following notification from Secretary of the Navy Frank Knox: "Pursuant to the provision of an Act of Congress approved July 24, 1941, (Public Law No. 188 - 77th Congress), the President of the United States on this date appoints you a Boatswain in the Coast Guard for temporary service to rank from the First of September 1942", thus Samuels became a warrant officer.
 He was then reassigned to the Coast Guard Training Station at Manhattan Beach, Brooklyn, New York and served as the Director of Visual Signaling for Recruits.
 His position was one of great responsibility because it was part of a major innovation in the Coast Guard's manpower policy.
 For the first time a number of African Americans, approximately 1.6 percent of the Coast Guard's total enlisted complement, would undergo regular recruit and specialized training.
 On August 14, 1943, Samuels was sent to the North Atlantic where he served aboard the USS Sea Cloud, a vessel which operated as a weather station.
 Samuels, who became the damage control officer on Sea Cloud, was promoted to the rank of lieutenant junior grade on August 31.